ashfurrow/blog/source/blog/2011-12-10-overview-of-windows-8-metro-app-development.markdown

 date: 2011-12-10 00:00
 ---

 My employer, the fabulous [500px](http://500px.com/), was invited by Microsoft to attend a three-day workshop on writing Metro-style apps for Windows 8.
-Since this is a new mobile development field, and mobile is kind of my thing, I jumped at the opportunity to get it straight from the horse's mouth.<!--more-->
+Since this is a new mobile development field, and mobile is kind of my thing, I jumped at the opportunity to get it straight from the horse's mouth.

 ## Metro